Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 ## HISTORY.md
 Consider updating HISTORY.md to mention your change, especially if it's a bug fix, public API change or an awesome new feature.

+## Pull Request Summary
+We recommend a "Test Plan:" section is included in the pull request summary, which introduces what testing is done to validate the quality and performance of the change.

 ## Add Unit Tests
 Almost all code changes need to go with changes in unit tests for validation.
 For new features, new unit tests or tests scenarios need to be added even if it has been validated manually.
 This is to make sure future contributors can rerun the tests to validate their changes don't cause problem with the feature.